“You know our life – the outside of it – as the others do and the inside of it – which they do not. You have seen our whole voyage.”

 Mark Twain, twice bereaved parent of Susy, 24-years old, and Jean, 29-years old.

-North Star Parents are here to let you know you are not alone.
-We, too, share the profound loss of a child.
+Peer Supporters are here to let you know you are not alone.
+We, too, share the profound loss.
 We also have experienced marital woes, financial hardships and health setbacks and are working to make sense of a horrific tragedy that touches the lives of too many.

-North Star Parents facilitate one-to-one connections among parents who have experienced the death of a child.
-Please find a list of biographies that parents have written below.
-You may find solidarity just reading them, or you may want to talk with a parent.
+Peer Supporters facilitate one-to-one connections among bereaved individuals who have experienced the death of a loved one.
+Please find a list of biographies written below.
+You may find solidarity just reading them, or you may want to talk with a peer.

-If you decide you want to contact one of the parents, please answer a few questions here, and we will connect you.
+If you decide you want to contact one of our supporters, please answer a few questions here, and we will connect you.
 Evermore keeps a record of your information, but does not share your story with any external medium (unless permission is specifically sought and granted).
 We do not micromanage relationships.
 We expect that relationships are respectful and supportive.